 It is not controlled by any central entity and traders can anonymously trade with them since they are not subject to KYC/AML demands.
 Examples of these exchanges include IDEX, Bisq and CryptoBridge.

 These exchanges are characterized by crypto trading alone without fiat involved.
 This is due to the regulatory moves the crypto market is being subjected to.
 However, these exchanges make up for the circumventing of regulatory frameworks by giving traders a wide range of options to choose from.

 Examples of exchanges include KuCoin, Binance, CryptoBridge and so on.

 It will be devastating to keep up with the changing price trends and lose one’s coins to prying hands.
 Security is a major issue in the crypto market these days due to the nature of cryptocurrencies and their forms of trade.

 Hence, as a trader, it is paramount to choose the right and convenient storage facility.
-You could choose a hot storage or cold storage.
-Wallet services are made available on exchanges these days and this is form of hot storage.
+You could choose an hot storage or cold storage but what is the best Bitcoin wallet.
+Wallet services are made available on exchanges these days and this is a form of hot storage.
 It allows you to store and trade conveniently.